harikumarDev/Ekarikthin/README.md

 ## Functionalities

-* Login with username and password
-* Create an account
-* Reset password
+* Participants can register themselves for the events
+* Unique token gets generated
 * Admin Panel

 ## Technologies